 The Music Department is situated in a historic listed building in Brooklands House.
-The building is very well suited to the subject, due to its rehearsal space, practice rooms, IT suite, Music Library and two large, well equipped classrooms.
+The building is very well suited to the subject, due to its rehearsal space, practice rooms, IT suite, Music Library and three large, well equipped classrooms.

 The various music rooms are spread over two floors although some areas are for GCSE and A level students only.
 The IT cluster is fully equipped with ten networked computers that all have industry standard Sibelius 7 and Cubase software used purely for teaching composition to GCSE and A level Music classes.
 Another room houses ten laptop computers that have Acid-Pro, Sibelius 5 and Cubase.